bahrs/gas-sensor_SWCNT_film-data-classification/README.md

 **1. Time-Series Cross-Validation**
 - **Problem**: Standard k-fold CV causes data leakage with temporal data
-- **Solution**: Expanding window split by measurement cycle
+- **Solution**: Expanding window split by measurement cycle (=120 temperature cycles)
-  - Fold 1: Train on cycles 1-7 → Test on cycle 8
+  - Fold 1: Train on cycles 1-6 → Test on cycle 7
-  - Fold 2: Train on cycles 1-8 → Test on cycle 9
+  - Fold 2: Train on cycles 1-7 → Test on cycle 8
   - Ensures no future information leaks into training

 **2. Dedrifting Preprocessing**
-- **Problem**: Sensor baseline shifts over time
+- **Problem**: Sensor baseline exhibits slow drift over time.
-- **Solution**: Extract voltage envelope at cycle position 201, apply smoothing, subtract from raw signal
+- **Approach**: Extract the voltage envelope at temperature cycle index 201 of 402, corresponding to the maximum voltage within each cycle.
+Apply exponential smoothing or Savitzky–Golay filtering to this envelope to isolate low-frequency baseline drift, which manifests on a multi-hour timescale.
+- **Correction**: For each cycle, subtract the corresponding value of the smoothed envelope to remove the drift-induced baseline offset.
+- **Filtering options**:
-- **Options**: Exponential smoothing (α=0.0217) or Savitzky-Golay filter
+  - Exponential smoothing with smoothing factor α = 0.0217
+  - Savitzky–Golay filtering with a window width of 285 thermal cycles

 **3. Dimensionality Reduction**
-- **Problem**: 402 features per cycle → overfitting risk
+- **Problem**: 402 highly correlated features per temperature cycle → high computational costs + overfitting risk
 - **Solution**: PCA tuned via Optuna (optimal: 20-150 components)
 - **Benefit**: Reduces train time, improves generalization